 Solung: The Agricultural Festival

-The festival begins with the Solung Gidi Dogin, a day of thorough house cleaning and preparation of Apong, a local rice beer.
+Solung is an agricultural festival celebrated by the Adi tribe in the first week of September, heralding the onset of the agricultural season and the monsoon’s bounty.
+The festival starts with the Solung Gidi Dogin, a day of thorough house cleaning and preparation of Apong, a local rice beer.
 On the main day, known as Doreph-Long (the day of animal sacrifice), offerings are made to the goddess of crops, Kine Nane, and Doying Bote, the god of wisdom and welfare.
-These rituals, though steeped in ancient beliefs, are a reflection of the community’s deep respect for nature and its gifts.

 Reh Festival (Idu Mishmi Tribe)